gardar/ansible-collection-caddy/roles/caddy_server/README.md

   - Debian 10 or newer
   - A CentOS 8-compatible distribution like RockyLinux or AlmaLinux.
 RockyLinux is used for testing
 - Supported architectures: Anything supported by upstream caddy should work
 - This role requires root access.
-Make sure to run this role with `become: yes` or equivalent
+Make sure to run this role with `become: true` or equivalent

 ## Role Variables